KallDrexx/SharpPlotter/Readme.md

 All methods (except `Log()`) can optionally have a `Color` value specified as the first argument for the color the drawings should be done with.
 If no color is specified than they will default to white.

+Graphs can be animated by defining multiple frames.
+Each frame consists of it's own distinct set of drawn objects and each frame is its own blank canvas.
+A new frame can be defined by calling the `StartNextFrame()` graph method followed by drawing commands that should be run for that frame.
+All drawing commands called before the first `StartNextFrame()` will be drawn for the first / initial frame.
+By default each frame is rendered for one second, but that is changeable by calling `SetFrameTime()` on the graph and passing in the number of seconds each frame should be rendered for.

 ## Scripting Languages

 As of right now 3 languages are supported - C#, Javascript, and Python.
 It is important that all script files use the correct language extension (`.cs`, `.js` and `.py` respectively), as that is how SharpPlotter knows which scripting engine to use for each file.